yi213-robotic/yi213-robotic.github.io/_pages/about.md

 ---
 permalink: /
-title: "Welcome to Yi's Homepage"
+title: "Welcome to Yi's motion planning world"
 author_profile: true
 redirect_from:
   - /about/